brianhung7/project-wayfare/README.md

 # Project-Wayfarer

 ## Description
 Project Wayfarer is a full stack city blogging application built for a group of clients where users can create articles and make comments on their world travels.
-Clients provided wireframes, user stories, and sprints upon which our team was to execute their designed application.
+Clients provided wireframes, user stories, sprints, and design choices upon which our team was to execute their designed application.
 Utilizing pair programming and a collaborative environment, we exceeded client expectations within the 1 week deadline.
 Built with Django and PostgreSQL.

 [Check out the app!](https://bestwayfarer.herokuapp.com/)